 - Dec.
 16: Last day wreath workshop open.
 Any remaining wreaths will be donated.

 - Dec.
 17-18: Break down and cleanup of workshop.

 - Jan.
 9: Final day to turn in tags and money for classroom credit.

 How is My Child’s Classroom Credited?

-Your efforts directly benefit your children’s classrooms: 40% of the price of a wreath goes to the maker; 40% of the sales price goes to the seller; 10% is reserved for people who take to collect greens, make bows and clean the workshop; and 10% goes towards expenses.
-Generally wreath funds go to individual classrooms in K/1 and are pooled and divided among the grade bands of 2/3, 4/5 and each middle school year.
+Your efforts directly benefit your children’s camping costs: 40% of the price of a wreath goes to the maker; 40% of the sales price goes to the seller; 10% is reserved for people who collect greens, make bows and clean the workshop; and 10% goes towards expenses.
+Wreath funds are pooled and divided among individual grade bands with the exception of 2/3, which pools all funds for Camp River Ranch.

 Questions?
 Like to Volunteer?

 NOTE: For the safety of our students the Wreath shop needs to remain locked, but we encourage people to make wreaths on their own time during the day, evenings or weekends.
 Text the number on the workshop door for the code or check in at the office.
 Please lock up when you leave.